willmarkley/Markit/linux-rpm/rpm_instructions.md

 $ rpmdev-setuptree
 ```

 Download the .spec file to the ~/rpmbuild/SPECS directory
 Download the rpm_rebuild.sh to the ~/rpmbuild/ directory
--(init_text function of source code modified for .tar.gz to have cour.ttf location)
+Note: init_text function of source code modified for .tar.gz to have cour.ttf location

 ```
 $ ./rpm_rebuild.sh